Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 This year, I was overwhelmed by the Roborock S5 Max’s LIDAR navigation system, which produced excellent maps for both vacuuming and mopping operations.

-Roborock will soon be releasing the S6 MaxV.
-While similar to the S5 Max, this vacuum is fitted with two front-mounted cameras used in conjunction with a Qualcomm® APQ8053 processor chip.
+Roborock has just released the S6 MaxV.
+While similar to the S5 Max, this vacuum is fitted with two front-mounted cameras used in conjunction with a Qualcomm APQ8053 processor chip.
 This setup enables the vacuum to recognize and avoid a range of common robot-trapping obstacles.

 The Roborock S6 MaxV weighs just over eight pounds.
 It spans 13.9 inches and is 3.8 inches high.
 A revolving laser and a vertical bumper fit within a turret located at the top of the vacuum.
 The three deck-mounted pushbuttons can initiate spot cleaning, normal cleaning operations, or send the vacuum back to its dock.